SEO Isn't Dead, It Moved: A Modern Playbook for Organic Visibility

 What part of SEO actually died?

-The tight, mechanical link between ranking and traffic.
+The mechanical link between ranking and traffic.
 With roughly 58.5 percent of US searches ending without a click and AI Overviews cutting top-position click-through by up to 58 percent, ranking number one no longer guarantees a flood of clicks.
-The thin content, link schemes, and exact-match pages that gamed that link are dying with it.
+The thin content, link schemes, and exact-match pages that gamed that link are fading with it.

 Can I just shift budget to paid instead of doing modern SEO?